The Urgent Need for Hypervisor Security in Healthcare

 The scope

-In February of 2024, Change Healthcare faced one of the largest cyberattacks in U.S. healthcare history.
-The attack, attributed to the ransomware group BlackCat, a group known for targeting ESXi hypervisors and virtualized environments, exposed sensitive data from over 100 million individuals, affecting patients across nearly a third of the nation’s healthcare interactions.
+In February of 2024, Change Healthcare faced the largest cyberattack in U.S. healthcare history as of 2026.
+The attack was attributed to BlackCat, which is known for targeting ESXi and virtualized environments.
+It exposed sensitive data from approximately 192.7 million individuals, reaching nearly a third of the nation’s healthcare interactions.
 This incident broadcasted the severe vulnerability of healthcare institutions, and the risks cyberattacks pose, from disruptions in pharmacy and claims processing to delays in medical services.

 The financial and operational fallout from incidents like these is profound.

-When a healthcare facility’s entire virtual infrastructure is paralyzed by ransomware, patients must seek care at neighboring hospitals, which intensifies demand on these facilities and erodes the quality of care accessible to all who rely on them.
+When ransomware paralyzes a facility’s virtual infrastructure, patients seek care elsewhere.
+Neighboring hospitals absorb the surge.
+Care quality can decline for everyone.
 A recent study examined the effects of ransomware on healthcare systems and reported the dire consequences of how these attacks cascade through the broader healthcare network.
 In this study, stroke activations surged by nearly 75%, while confirmed stroke cases more than doubled.
 Cardiac arrest incidents rose by 81%, yet the survival rate for out-of-hospital cardiac arrests plummeted from 40% pre-ransomware attack to just 4.5%.
 Unaffected hospitals faced prolonged wait times, higher numbers of patients leaving without being seen, and longer stays.
 The threat of hypervisor ransomware in healthcare is evidently more than technical—it’s a real threat to life.

 Next steps

-Solutions like ZeroLock, which is designed to provide deep protection for hypervisors and virtual environments, offer healthcare organizations tools to monitor and respond to threats before they escalate.
-ZeroLock’s features, including real-time ransomware detection, rollback capabilities, and strong encryption, address these challenges head-on.
+ZeroLock, the only Broadcom certified hypervisor security solution, offers healthcare organizations tools to monitor and respond to threats before they escalate.
+ZeroLock’s features, including AI detection, ransomware detection, automated rollback capabilities, and virtual patching, address these challenges head-on.
 This approach helps healthcare providers ensure that critical systems remain operational and that patient data stays secure.